srivalleti/AKS-AppWeb-Lab/README.md

 # AKS-AppWeb-Lab
-This lab show how to create a web application that consist of Frontend, API and a database "Mongodb" based on kubernetes deployments on an AKS cluster, to perform this lab follow these steps: </br>
+This lab shows how to create a web application that consist of Frontend, API and a database "Mongodb" based on kubernetes deployments on an AKS cluster, to perform this lab follow these steps: </br>
 > ## prerequisite before starting the lab
 >
 > 1. Azure Account (get it for free for 12 months with 200$ of credit to consume the first month of the subscription if do not have one already).
 [Azure free account](https://azure.microsoft.com/en-us/free/)